Porsma/motorHeater/README.md

 # motorHeater
-The control logic of my car motor heater
+The control logic of my car motor heater.

+This repository contains web pages and more